- This event has passed.

 Sunday, August 26, 11:00 am - 2:00 pm

 The Battle of Brooklyn, fought in 1776 on land that is now a part of Green-Wood, was the first battle of the American Revolution to be waged after the signing of the Declaration of Independence.
 Green-Wood hosts a day of commemoration to honor all those who served to defend the young republic.
 See parades, cannon fire, horses, and re-enactments.
 This is a great event for kids and families!

-10 – 11 a.m. – TROLLEY TOUR: Join author and historian Barnet Schecter and Green-Wood historian Jeff Richman for a tour of Green-Wood’s Revolutionary War-related sites.
+(SOLD OUT) 10 – 11 a.m. – TROLLEY TOUR: Join author and historian Barnet Schecter and Green-Wood historian Jeff Richman for a tour of Green-Wood’s Revolutionary War-related sites.
 This is a separate, ticketed tour, not included in general registration for the Commemoration events.
-Please click here for tickets.
+Please click here to join the waitlist.

 11 a.m. – LIFE ON THE BATTLEFIELD: Meet soldiers, their horses, and famous colonial Americans.
 Historic re-enactors will demonstrate revolutionary weapons and tactics.